Becoming an Officiant

 You must have attended at least one OHS AGM.

-You must complete an online course on Humanism (available at https://humanism.org.uk/education/courses/)
+You must complete an online course on Humanism (available at https://humanism.org.uk/education/courses/) and provide proof of completion.

 If there is no local Humanist organization or association in your area, we encourage you to become active with the Provincial association (OHS), or you may decide to establish a local group in your area.
 Financial assistance may be available to you for this.
 Information on Ontario Humanist organizations is available at: http://ontariohumanists.ca/ontario-humanist-groups